JakeDern/otel-arrow/docs/otap_basics.md

 ## Apache Arrow Primer

 As mentioned earlier, OTAP is a sort of "protocol on top of a protocol".
-Before getting into the gritty details, there are some key aspects of Apache Arrow to be aware of that we'll discuss in this section.
+Before getting into the gritty details of Arrow IPC and the interplay with the OTAP gRPC streams, there are some key aspects of Apache Arrow in general to be aware of that we'll discuss in this section.

 Arrow is a deep topic in itself, you can refer to the [full manual](https://arrow.apache.org/docs/format/Intro.html)